Program Director

 Extensive reading assignments in the student's interest area under the supervision of a graduate faculty member.
 May be repeated for no more than a total of six semester hours.

-Prereq.: Approval of graduate director.
+Prereq.: Approval of graduate coordinator.

 CRJS 6960 Program Planning and Evaluation 3 s.h.